 - 2 teaspoons sriracha

-- 1 (8 ounce) can water chestnuts drained then diced
+- 1 (8 ounce) can water chestnuts drained, rinsed and diced

-- 3 green onions sliced thinly (white and green parts)
+- ¼ cup sliced green onions white and green parts

-- Heat olive oil in a skillet over medium high heat.
-Add ground chicken and yellow onion and cook until chicken is browned (about 5 minutes).
-Crumble chicken with a spatula or wooden spoon while cooking, stirring frequently.
+- Heat olive oil and sesame oil in a skillet or wok over medium high heat.
+Add ground chicken and cook until chicken is fully cooked, browned and no longer pink (about 5 to 6 minutes).
+Crumble chicken with a wooden spoon while cooking, stirring frequently.
 Drain off fat.

-- Add water chestnuts and green onion.
+- Add water chestnuts and green onions.
 Cook an additional 2 minutes, or until green onions are tender, stirring frequently.

 - Spoon chicken mixture onto lettuce leaves and sprinkle with sesame seeds.

 - Once cooled, store in an airtight container in the refrigerator for up to 3 to 4 days.